 TOR’s security is unquestionable.
 However, it has some serious shortcomings.

-Ease of access and promise of anonymity have made TOR a haven for criminals.
-A lot of illegal transactions are carried out through the TOR network including drug deals, sale of weapons, and more.
+The ease of access and promise of anonymity have made TOR a haven for criminals.
+Many illegal transactions, including drug deals and the sale of weapons, are carried out through the TOR network.

-While connecting to TOR is not illegal in most countries, you may attract troubles if you get caught up in illegitimate transactions, even inadvertently.
+While connecting to TOR is not illegal in most countries, you may encounter trouble if you get involved in illegitimate transactions, even inadvertently.

-Again, considering speed, privacy, and security, a VPN is a clear choice if you are thinking about how to hide my IP address.
+Again, considering speed, privacy, and security, a VPN is a clear choice if you are wondering how to hide your IP address.

 4. Use the Public Wi-Fi connection – not the most secure

-Using the public Wi-Fi connection is another option to browse the web anonymously without having to expose your IP address.
-Plenty of retail outlets, public places like airports, and food joints and coffee shops offer free Wi-Fi.
-Since you are using someone else’s internet connection, your IP address is not revealed.
+Using the public Wi-Fi connection is another option to browse the web anonymously without exposing your IP address.
+Plenty of retail outlets, public places like airports, food joints, and coffee shops offer free Wi-Fi.
+Your IP address is not revealed since you use someone else’s internet connection.

 This, however, does not mean that public Wi-Fi services are safe.
-In fact, there are considerable risks involved.
-You could end up exposing your device to a hacker using the same network and capable of stealing your personal information within minutes.
+There are considerable risks involved.
+You could end up exposing your device to a hacker using the same network, who is capable of stealing your personal information within minutes.

-The following two methods don’t really hide your IP.
-They are mainly added here in case you just want to change your IP without anonymity.
+The following two methods don’t hide your IP.
+They are mainly added here to change your IP without anonymity.

 5. Use your mobile Hotspot – barely anonymous and slow

-All mobile phones come with the Hotspot feature that lets you use them as the Wi-Fi network.
+All mobile phones have the Hotspot feature that lets you use them as the Wi-Fi network.
 For the hotspot to work, you must be connected to the data network by your mobile service provider.

 Setting up the Hotspot network on your mobile is easy.
-But, the process may vary across devices.
+However, the process may vary across devices.
 If you are not sure how to go about it, Google it.

-Just like regular Wi-Fi, Hotspot lets you connect all your devices including computers, other mobile phones, tablet, etc.
+Like regular Wi-Fi, Hotspot lets you connect all your devices, including computers, mobile phones, tablets, etc.

 This is a great option if you don’t want to connect to your broadband Wi-Fi network for some specific online activities.
-Hotspot does not really hide my IP address.
-Instead, it lets me use the IP address of my mobile network.
+Hotspot does not hide my IP address; instead, it lets me use the IP address of my mobile network.

-However, do remember that this does not offer any real anonymity.
-Your online activities can still be traced back to you via the IP address of your mobile network.
-Your mobile service provider has plenty of your personal information.
+However, do remember that this does not offer real anonymity.
+Your online activities can still be traced back to you via the IP address of your mobile network, and your mobile service provider has plenty of your personal information.

-Just like your broadband, Wi-Fi connection, the mobile data network is also not encrypted.
+The mobile data network is not encrypted like your broadband or Wi-Fi connection.
 Therefore, your devices are just as vulnerable.
-And, mobile networks are much slower than broadband connections.
+Mobile networks are also much slower than broadband connections.

 6. Change the IP address of your connection

-This is another tricky and complicated method to assign your internet connection a new IP address.
-The process is different for wired and wireless connections.
-Furthermore, the methods vary across devices as well.
+This is another tricky and complicated method to assign a new IP address to your internet connection.
+The process differs for wired and wireless connections, and the methods vary across devices.

-The IP change process is technical and often you must wait for hours before you get a new one.
-You will need to keep your modem turned OFF for quite a while.
-And, if you happen to turn it back on before the process is complete, it will snap back to the old IP address and you will have to start the process over.
+The IP change process is technical, and you must often wait hours before you get a new one.
+You will need to keep your modem turned off for quite a while.
+If you turn it back on before the process is complete, it will snap back to the old IP address, and you will have to start the process over.

 How about the free VPN services?

-Let me start with a time-worn phrase, “if it is free, you are the product”.
-Or probably, “there are no free meals”!
+Let me start with a time-worn phrase: ” If it is free, you are the product.”
+Or, as the saying goes, ” There are no free meals!”

 However cliched these sayings may sound, they still hold weight in the provider-consumer landscape.

-Yes, it is true that there are plenty of free VPN services out there.
+Yes, there are plenty of free VPN services out there.
 I have tried many of them personally.
 Honestly, they seem very promising.
-Some of them even have professional designs lending them the appearance of credibility.
-But, when it comes to security and privacy, their true nature is revealed.
+Some of them even have professional designs, lending them the appearance of credibility.
+But when it comes to security and privacy, their true nature is revealed.

-You may hide your IP address with a free VPN, but don’t forget that there is always some price to pay.
+You may hide your IP address with a free VPN, but remember that there is always a price to pay.

-It takes a lot of money and manpower to establish and maintain VPN servers.
-If a VPN is free, it must still be racking dollars from somewhere.
+Establishing and maintaining a VPN server requires a good amount of money and manpower.
+If a VPN provides free service, it is racking dollars from somewhere.
 Many free VPN clients are ad-based.
-Every now and then, an annoying ad pops up when you try to use the free VPN app.
+Now and then, an annoying ad pops up when you try to use the free VPN app.
 So, that’s one way they make money.
-Nothing wrong with that as long as the ads pops are not malicious.
+Nothing is wrong with that as long as the ad pops are not malicious.
 However, sometimes they are.

 Some free VPNs have tried to quietly slip in malware and adware, which were promptly flagged by our anti-virus.
-However, some have swiftly snuck past the antivirus protection too.
-Security matters a lot to me and that one risk I will never take that comes with many free VPNs.
+However, some have swiftly snuck past the antivirus protection, too.
+Security matters a lot to me, which is one risk I will never take, which comes with many free VPNs.

-But, that’s not it.
-Many free VPNs have been reported to have sold the personal information of their subscribers to the bidders.
-Unlike many paid VPN services that offer zero-log policy, most free VPNs will keep an account of your personal information as well as your online activities.
+But that’s not it.
+Many free VPNs have been reported to have sold their subscribers’ personal information to the bidders.
+Unlike many paid VPN services offering a zero-log policy, most free VPNs will keep an account of your personal information and online activities.
 That’s a breach of trust and privacy.
 You can read more about how free VPNs make money.

 Even though free VPNs may appear to be a good option to hide IP, they are usually not.
-When it’s about security and privacy, I am not rolling any dices.
-Therefore, my money is always on the paid, renowned and trustworthy VPN services like ExpressVPN.
+I am not rolling any dice when it’s about security and privacy.
+Therefore, my money is always on paid, renowned, and trustworthy VPN services like ExpressVPN.

 Wrapping Up

-This pretty much sums up the ways to hide your IP and the reasons why you would like to hide your IP address.
+This sums up how to hide your IP address and why you would want to hide it.

-If you are looking for all-round protection and a nearly foolproof way to hide your IP address, there is no other better way than VPN.
+If you are looking for all-round protection and a nearly foolproof way to hide your IP address, there is no better way than a VPN.
 It wins on both the security and speed fronts.
-Most VPN providers offer multiple simultaneous connections.
-This means you could secure all your devices all at the same time.
+Most VPN providers offer multiple simultaneous connections, meaning you can secure all your devices simultaneously.

-We have tried to cover possibly all the relevant information in this article that could be of help to the non-technical, laypersons like me.
-If you have any feedback or suggestions, please feel free to let us know via the comments section below.
+We have tried to cover all the relevant information in this article that could help even non-technical laypersons.
+Please let us know via the comments section below if you have any feedback or suggestions.

 Related: